EdugarciaSB16/EdugarciaSB16/README.md

 <img src="https://github.com/EdugarciaSB16/EdugarciaSB16/blob/main/avatar.png" width="300" height="300" />

 ### 👨‍💻 About Me
 I'm a **Full Stack Developer** with **4 years of experience** in building high-performance applications.
 I specialize in **JavaScript technologies** and have a strong focus on creating scalable, efficient, and user-friendly solutions.
 Passionate about coding, problem-solving, and continuously improving my development skills.
+Let’s connect and craft the digital future together!

 ---